humdrum-tools/humdrum-tools/README.md

-To verify that the PATH lines were added to the correct file, try opening a new terminal window and typing:
+To verify that the PATH lines were added to the correct file, try opening a new terminal window and type:

 ```bash
    echo $PATH | tr : '\n' | grep humdrum